devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   @override
   Future<List<Wisdom>> fetch(int amount, BuildContext context) async {
-    //if the Cash is empty, request data from the API if (_cash == null) _cash = await _loadData();
+    //if the cash is empty, request data from the API if (_cash == null) _cash = await _loadData();

     List<Wisdom> res = List();